16 Best Reasons To Study In Finland

 1).
 Why study in Finland?—Free Tuition

 You read it right—Free tuition.
-This is one of the most important reasons most students choose to study in Finland.
-The Finnish government have managed to keep education—even for
+This is one of the most important reason students choose to study in Finland.
+The Finnish government has managed to keep education—even for

 This is unlike other countries such as USA, UK, Canada, Australia where you have to be awarded some form of scholarship to enjoy free tuition.